 You can create more consistent color reproduction by doing the following:

-- Soft proofing and saving your final images in the proper color-space for your workflow.
+- Soft proof and save your final images in the proper color space for your workflow.

 Why calibrate your monitor?

 A profiled monitor allows you to more accurately soft proof your images.
 Soft proofing is a special preview feature in Adobe® Photoshop® and InDesign® that allows you to see on your monitor how your images will print on a particular device.
 With a color-managed workflow including Blurb’s ICC profile, you’ll be able to better predict how your images will look in print.

 Monitors drift with usage and time so we recommend monthly re-calibrations to ensure an accurate display.

 What you need to calibrate your monitor

 A properly calibrated and profiled monitor is required in order to accurately soft-proof your images.
 Calibrating a monitor requires both special hardware and software.
 It’s not something you can do by adjusting the monitor settings alone.